nmshd/rust-crypto/Documentation/Doc.md

 <details open>
 <summary><strong>Javadoc</strong></summary>

-All used Java code is documented [here](JavaDoc/index.html)
+All used Java code is documented [here](JavaDoc/index.html).

 </details>

 <details open>
 <summary><strong>Rustdoc</strong></summary>

-All used Rust code is documented [here](RustDoc/crypto_layer/index.html)
+All used Rust code is documented [here](RustDoc/crypto_layer/index.html).

 </details>

 ## Next Steps
-This chapter is all about looking to the future and thinking about how we can take this project in new directions.
+This chapter is all about looking to the future and thinking about how to take this project in new directions.
 <details open>
 <summary><strong>Ideas for our wrapper</strong></summary>

 - Check out how many keys the Knox Vault can store and document the result, as apparently the Keystore API does not limit how many keys can be stored.
 This theoretically means the only limit is the available data storage the Vault has for keys.
 - Improve the encrypt and decrypt methods so they can use asymmetric keys.
 - Implement a modular key usage handling system.
-The system should take the information about the key usages when the key gets created, and create it with these specific purposes (e.g. encrypt, decrypt, sign, verify, key lifetime, limited key usages)
+The system should take the information about the key usages when the key gets created, and create it with these specific purposes (e.g. encrypt, decrypt, sign, verify, key lifetime, limited key usages).
 - Have a broader spectrum of devices to test on.
 Knox Vault should technically not be different on the current devices, though in the future that might change.
 Newer security modules might provide more cryptographic algorithms or performance in the future.
 - Obtain a reference to the JavaVM without having to pass it to the crypto layer.
 </details>